Francis Cockrell: Civil War

 At the beginning of the American Civil War in 1861, Cockrell joined the Missouri State Guard as a Captain.
 After being mustered into the Confederate States Army in the 2nd Missouri Regiment in early 1862 (which was formed as the 1st, but renumbered as Bowen had already formed a regiment); being promoted to colonel.
 Cockrell commanded a brigade in the Vicksburg Campaign.
 He distinguished himself at the Battle of Champion Hill, launching a counterattack that temporarily ousted troops of XVII Corps off the hill.
 He also took part in the Battle of Big Black River Bridge.
 His brigade was able to escape just before federal troops seized the bridge.
 He was wounded in the hand by an exploding shell during the Siege of Vicksburg.

 Cockrell was promoted to brigadier general on July 18, 1863.
-He went on to fight in many of the battles of the 1864 Atlanta Campaign, and participated in Hood's Tennessee Campaign later that year where he was wounded at the Battle of Franklin on November 30, 1864.
-In 1865, Cockrell commanded a division in defence of Fort Blakely, Alabama.
+He went on to fight in many of the battles of the 1864 Atlanta campaign, and participated in Hood's Tennessee Campaign later that year where he was wounded at the Battle of Franklin on November 30, 1864.
+In 1865, Cockrell commanded a division in defence of Fort Blakeley, Alabama.
 On April 9, 1865, shortly before the war ended, Cockrell was captured there but was paroled on May 14.
 Cockrell's First Missouri Brigade was considered one of the finest on either side, and Cockrell himself is widely recognized as one of the best combat brigadiers of the entire war.
 After the war ended, he returned to his law practice in Missouri.